bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 -> git mv SongbirdNestablePageBundle.fr.xlf {your-initial}NestablePageBundle.fr.xlf
 ```

 Now, here is the question.
-How do we test our changes without commiting to git and re-run composer update?
+How do we test our changes without committing to git and re-run composer update?
 We can update our entry in vendor/composer/autoload_psr4.php

 ```
 # vendor/composer/autoload_psr4.php